Fun on the Farm

 It’s all here at Bonnybrook Farms, located just 20 minutes east of Kings Island in southeastern Warren County.
-Along with Chuck Wagon Dinner Rides, summer also brings Corporate Picnics and Special Events and Motor Coach Tours and Convention Groups.
-Experience great family fun during Fall Farm Festivals with Adventure Hayrides, “Pick Your Own” Pumpkin Patch, Crazed Corn Maze, Giant Slingshots, Clodhopper Golf, Pony Rides, Petting Animals and Birthday Parties.
-Lantern Light Wagon Rides and Corn Maze are new additions to the night life at Bonnybrook!
-School Field Trips in April, May, September and October are teacher favorites.
+Along with Chuck Wagon Dinner Rides, summer also brings Company Picnics, Special Events, Motor Coach Tours and Convention Groups.
+Experience great family fun during Fall Farm Days with Adventure Wagon Rides, “Pick Your Own” Pumpkin Patch, Crazed Corn Maze, Giant Slingshots, Clodhopper Golf, Archery, Pony Rides, Petting Animals and Birthday Parties.
+After dark our Lantern Light Wagon Rides & Corn Maze are an adventure back to a time when only lanterns lit the way!
+School Field Trips in May and October are teacher favorites.

-A beautiful 350 acre working farm with fresh air, room to roam and run, fishing ponds, woodlands, tree farm, hay fields, grain fields, pumpkin fields, Todd Fork (the biggest creek you’ve ever seen), an old stone wagon road, white-tailed deer, wild turkeys, foxes, otters, coyotes and other wildlife.
+A beautiful 370 acre working farm with fresh air, room to roam and run, fishing ponds, woodlands, tree farm, hay fields, grain fields, pumpkin fields, Todd Fork (the biggest creek you’ve ever seen), an old stone wagon road, white-tailed deer, wild turkeys, foxes, otters, coyotes and other wildlife.
 You can watch the sun come up every morning, go down at night and see every star in the sky.
 Oh, and the moon!
-And don’t forget the space station.

 Our horses, ponies, donkeys, sheep, goats and chickens have always been a big part of Bonnybrook Farms.
 Elmer, Violet, Stuart Little, Gertrude, Annabelle, Lulu, Tubby, Princess Petunia, Jack in the Box and all the others, aren’t just farm animals…they’re part of the family.

-The Todd’s Fork and Bull Skin Traces were major native American trails used by Tecumseh, Daniel Boone, Simon Kenton and the first white settlers.
-Todd’s Fork Trace connected with the Bull Skin Trace at Clarksville which led from the Ohio River to a French Trading Fort in Detroit, Michigan and used during the war of 1812 to transport supplies and troops from the Ohio River to the Great Lakes area.
+The Todd Fork and Bull Skin Traces were major native American trails used by Tecumseh, Daniel Boone, Simon Kenton and the first white settlers.
+Todd Fork Trace connected with the Bull Skin Trace at Clarksville which led from the Ohio River to a French Trading Fort in Detroit, Michigan and was used during the war of 1812 to transport supplies and troops from the Ohio River to the Great Lakes area.
 It was also part of the Underground Railroad System.